build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 * **Authentication**: Leverage the pre-configured IAM Role for the Amazon EFS CSI Driver, integrated with the OpenID Connect (OIDC) endpoint, to ensure secure communication between Kubernetes pods and AWS services.
 * **EFS CSI Driver Setup**: Deploy the Amazon EFS CSI Driver within the Amazon EKS cluster, focusing on Custom Resource Definitions (CRDs) and the installation of the driver itself.
 * **Sample Application Deployment**: Build and deploy a stateful application that writes the current date to a shared EFS volume.
 Define routing rules and annotations for a Persistent Volume Claim (PVC) based on the CentOS image.
 Utilize custom annotations for the PVC, specifically the 'accessMode' and 'storageClassName', to instruct the EFS CSI Driver on how to handle storage requests.
-For Dynamic Provisioning, use the 'storageClassName' annotation to automate the creation of Persistent Volumes (PVs)
+For Dynamic Provisioning, use the 'storageClassName' annotation to automate the creation of Persistent Volumes (PVs).
 * **EFS Access Points and Security**: Explore how the Amazon EFS CSI Driver leverages Amazon EFS access points as application-specific entryways.
 Understand the role of port 2049 for NFS traffic and how to configure security groups to allow or restrict access based on CIDR ranges.
 These access points enforce both user identity and root directory, offering flexibility to further refine access based on specific subnets.
 By fine-tuning the security group to permit traffic on this port, you empower the instances or pods within your designated CIDR range to interact with the shared file system.
-This granular control not only ensures the accessibility of the EFS by relevant cluster resources but also allows for further access restrictions based on specific subnets.
+This granular control not only ensures the accessibility of the EFS File System by relevant cluster resources but also allows for further access restrictions based on specific subnets.
-* **Mount Targets**: Delve into the creation of mount targets for the EFS Filesystem, which serve as crucial connection points within the VPC for EC2 instances.
-It's essential to note that EFS only allows one mount target to be created in each Availability Zone, regardless of the subnets within that zone.
+* **Mount Targets**: Delve into the creation of mount targets for the EFS File System, which serve as crucial connection points within the VPC for EC2 instances.
+It's essential to note that EFS File System only allows one mount target to be created in each Availability Zone, regardless of the subnets within that zone.
 If you are using an EKS cluster with nodes in private subnets, we recommend creating the Mount targets for those specific subnets.

 >Note If you are still in your initial 12-month period, you can get started with EFS for free by receiving 5 GB of EFS storage in the EFS Standard storage class.